arquitecturaaadcm/mapbakery.github.io/README.md

 -	Maps are easy to explain, there is no discussion about the meaning of the visual elements itself.
 -	It’s easier make and improve maps together.
 People are also more inclined to give feedback thanks to the simplicity of the used visual elements.
 -	When you tell a story it is easy to refer to parts of the map.
--	**hese kind of maps support and enforce our natural mental mapping process!**
+-	**These kind of maps support and enforce our natural mental mapping process!**

 ## Living maps

 For map users it is important that the maps follow the principle of ‘progressive disclosure’ – just enough information and not too much.
 So it is important that maps can be sketched quickly on the fly, e.g. on paper or on a (digital) whiteboard, for a dedicated purpose.
-Form follows function, so the looks are less important than the content and the consisten use of the three mapping elements (oints, paths and areas).
-And when a journey based on a sketched map has started, the map must be updated if needed, e.g. when circumstances are changing.
+Form follows function, so the looks are less important than the content and the consistent use of the four mapping elements (points, paths, areas and arrows).

+When a journey based on a sketched map has started, the map must be updated immediately if needed, e.g. when circumstances are changing.
 And everything is changing very fast these days:

 ![continues changes](images/Diagram.png)